 An opportunity to experience luxury at a discount!

 Credit: Courtesy of Jim Smith Photography

 Most would consider it a splurge to stay at Mohonk Mountain House, a grand Victorian castle in New Paltz that is recognized as a National Historic Landmark Resort.
 Thankfully, Mohonk offers day passes for all to enjoy its vast facilities, even if you are staying elsewhere.
 Hiking passes are first-come, first-served and provide access to 85 miles of trails.
-Make reservations in advance for all other one-day packages, including a day at the spa, a “golf + lunch” in the Carriage Lounge, and dining experiences such as brunch with a view, a buffet lunch in the main dining room, or an evening cookout at the Granary (seasonal).
+Make reservations in advance for all other one-day packages, including a day at the spa, a round of golf, and dining experiences such as brunch with a view, a buffet lunch in the main dining room, or an evening cookout at the Granary (seasonal).

 A hotel with a secret location!